 According to the Pet Poison Helpline, cases of xylitol poisoning in dogs have more than doubled in the last five years.
-More products are now being produced with xylitol, and many pet parents are unaware of the danger it poses to dogs.
+This artificial sweetener that also goes by the name of “birch sugar” is being added to more products, and many pet owners are unaware of the danger it poses to dogs.
 Keeping an eye on the ingredients in the products you buy could help keep your dog safe.

 While xylitol has been around since 1891, it’s a fairly new health concern for dogs.
 Xylitol is a sugar substitute.
 It is a sugar alcohol found naturally in various plants and fruits.